 - Facial & Jaw Trauma – No explanation needed.
-Corrective surgery is highly recommended.
+Surgeons will highly recommend corrective surgery.

 - Obstructive Sleep Apnea & Snoring — If you’re dealing with obstructive sleep apnea and often snore due to a misaligned jaw, this surgical procedure may be found to help treat these issues.

 Patients in need of orthognathic surgery will receive general anesthesia and the procedure typically takes anywhere from one to three hours to complete.
 As with any surgical procedure, there are risks that an individual should be aware of.
 A patient may experience swelling or bleeding and possibly pain.
 Infection is always a concern, and a person may have a negative reaction to the anesthesia.
 However, with an oral maxillofacial surgeon carefully monitoring vitals before, during, and after surgery, patients come out fine.

 A hospital stay of one or two days following the procedure is normal, and patients can expect to fully recover within approximately six weeks.
 Houston’s OMSH surgeons will provide instructions for home care and patients will most likely need follow-up visits.

 How Can I Get Help?

 If it has been recommended you have reconstructive jaw surgery, contact the highly-trained surgeons of OMSH to discuss your options.
 We provide various forms of corrective and reconstructive jaw surgery to address issues such as TMD and TMJ pain.
 In addition, we help patients who have severe over or under-bites.
 For example, we can provide dental implants as a solution for missing teeth, or correct dental misalignments.